Adriana-Camarotto/Brigadeiro-Recipe/README.md

 #Brigadeiro recipe

-Personal project built during the 5DCC to put in pratice what I have learned during this course and others since I started to learn coding for Front End developement.

 This was my second front end project.
 I started from the Skills that I have learned during this 2 firsts months from the complete zero Knowledge in coding to this brilhant Project!
 I am very excited to finish it!

 27 Setemper 2022.